 - Demolishing a building

-To apply for a heritage alteration permit, submit a heritage alteration permit application package to the Application Centre on the second floor of City Hall.
+To apply for a heritage alteration permit, submit a Standard Development Application Package to the Application Centre on the second floor of City Hall.

 Your heritage alteration permit will be processed as per the Development Application and Heritage Procedures Bylaw No. 12310.
 Your application may need to be reviewed by the Heritage Advisory Committee (HAC).
 The HAC is a Council-appointed committee that reviews and provides advice on applications within heritage conservation areas and on other types of heritage development proposals.